Sidneyrj30/API-nodemailer/README.md

 # API-nodemailer
 Express API based on rocketseat project

-Expressjs API made to capture SMTP traffic with Mailtrap service.
+This project capture SMTP traffic with Mailtrap service.